Retinal Dysplasia (Folds)

 There are no outward symptoms of the eye but signs that the puppy/dog is having difficulty seeing would include frequently bumping into objects, less activity, and possibly timid or fearful.
 An eye examination by an ophthalmologist should be performed.

 The cause of retinal dysplasia in most dogs is genetic in origin and a congenital disease.
-Others causes include viral infections, vitamin A deficiency, x-ray radiation, certain drugs, and intrauterine trauma.
+Other causes include viral infections, vitamin A deficiency, x-ray radiation, certain drugs, and intrauterine trauma.
 Simple autosomal recessive inheritance has been suspected in Akitas, American Cocker Spaniels, Australian Shepherds, Bedlington Terriers, Beagles, Dobermans, English Springer Spaniels, Labradors, Rottweilers, Old English Sheepdogs, Sealyham Terriers, and Yorkshire Terriers.
 In many breeds ophthalmologists and researchers have not determined exactly how retinal dysplasia is passed.
-In the Labrador retriever and Samoyed breeds, a combination of retinal dysplasia and skeletal defects (dwarfism) has been described.

 Retinal dysplasia can be detected as early as 6-8 weeks during a CERF examination.
 However, because the size of the eye is small and young puppies are often wiggling during examination, a re-examination is recommended 6 months later in order for the ophthalmologist to better see the back of the eye is recommended.